davsclaus/camel-riders-in-the-cloud/README.md

 ### Installing Hystrix Dashboard on Kubernetes

-The `client-hystrix` application which uses Hystrix can be viewed from the Hystrix Dashboard.
+The `boot` application which uses Hystrix can be viewed from the Hystrix Dashboard.

 To install the dashboard you first need to install a hystrix stat collector which is called Turbine: